-Dr. Sean Teller will be presenting "Utilizing Test Data from DIC for Polymer Material Modeling" at NAFEMS World Congress 2021.
-This completely online event will take place over five days, beginning October 25, 2021.
+Dr. Sean Teller presented "Utilizing Test Data from DIC for Polymer Material Modeling" at NAFEMS World Congress 2021.
+This completely online event took place over five days, beginning October 25, 2021.

 Digital Image Correlation (DIC) is a powerful non-contact strain measurement tool for large strain, full-field strain measurement that is easily coupled with material testing.
 Full-field strain measurements give simulation engineers a plethora of data that can be used to characterize a material accurately.

-Dr. Teller's presentation will take place in Session M19, Image-Based Modelling, on October 28 at 10:45am (EDT).
+Dr. Teller's presentation took place in Session M19, Image-Based Modelling, on October 28 at 10:45am (EDT).
 Learn more about NAFEMS World Congress 2021.